KVLM

-KVLM (104.7 MHz) is a non-commercial FM radio station licensed to Tarzan, Texas, and serving the Midland-Big Spring-Odessa region of Texas.
+KVLM (104.7 FM) is a non-commercial radio station licensed to Tarzan, Texas, United States, and serving the Midland-Big Spring-Odessa region.
 It broadcasts a Christian radio format and is owned by VCY America, Inc. The station airs a mix of Christian talk and teaching shows and Christian music.
 SRN News provides updates.

-KVLM has an effective radiated power (ERP) of 100,000 watts, the current maximum for U.S. FM stations.
-The transmitter is on FM 829 in Tarzan, Texas.
+KVLM's transmitter is on FM 829 in Tarzan, Texas.